Foster Care

 What it Takes to Be a Good Foster Parent in Ohio

-At its core, being a foster parent in Ohio (or anywhere in the world) means creating a space where a child can thrive beyond any trauma they’ve experienced.
+At its core, being a foster parent means creating a space in which a child in foster care feels secure, comfortable, and can heal from any potential trauma they’ve experienced.

 Providing a Safe and Nurturing Environment

-• They also need to provide the basics: food to eat, a comfortable place to lay their heads, and chances to participate in fun activities and hobbies.
+They also need to provide children in foster care with the foundation for healthy growth.
+This includes nutritious, regular meals, a comfortable place to lay their heads, and opportunities to participate in fun activities and hobbies.

-It’s more than just shelter — from Columbus to Akron, a foster home offers many of the simple things that help a child in care live a normal, stable life and grow up healthy!
+A foster home offers many of the simple things that help a child in foster care live a normal, stable life and feel included.

 It’s exactly how Elizabeth Murrell, a Maryland foster parent, puts it in her letter to her child in care: